Richard Gagnon: Archbishop of Winnipeg (2013–2024)

 Gagnon was elected President of the AWCB in February 2016, succeeding David Motiuk.
 Three months later, he called the first diocesan synod in the history of the archdiocese.
 The two-year-long process consisted of six sessions in which delegates from the local Catholic community "deliberate on the pastoral needs of the diocese".
 He also reached out to lapsed and former Catholics for their input as to what direction the local church should take moving forward.
 Gagnon made his second ad limina visit on March 27, 2017, alongside the other bishops of the Assembly.
 Several weeks later, he voiced his dismay at the decision by the Manitoba Liquor & Lotteries Corporation to allow casinos in the province to open on Good Friday and Easter Sunday for the first time.
 He observed how this placed profit-making before the welfare of employees, adding how the long Easter weekend was one of the rare times in the year in which "families get together".
 Later that September, Gagnon was elected as the CCCB's vice president.
 He had another audience with Pope Francis that year on December 9, together with CCCB president Lionel Gendron and secretary general Frank Leo.
 The trio met again with the Holy Father on December 6, 2018.

 At the CCCB's annual gathering in September 2019, Gagnon was elected as President of the Conference for a two-year term.
 Reacting to his selection, he said he felt humbled that his fellow bishops had "placed their confidence and trust in me."
 He emphasized how his role was not to advance "any kind of platform or agenda" or to "issue orders", but to instead be a facilitator and offer guidelines.
 On December 12 of that year, Gagnon made his first visit to the Pope as the Conference's president.
 His tenure as CCCB president ended in October 2021 and he was succeeded by Raymond Poisson.

+Later life

+After a decade of serving as Archbishop of Winnipeg, Gagnon reached the mandatory retirement age of 75 in June 2023.
+His resignation was accepted by Pope Francis on December 30 of the following year, and he was succeeded by Murray Chatlain.
+Gagnon subsequently returned to the Archdiocese of Vancouver to reside in Abbotsford.